QuentinRa/blog.quentinra.dev/cybersecurity/purple-team/files/index.md

 <div class="row row-cols-md-2"><div>

-Steganography is a technique in which a person hide data inside the pixels of an image.
+Steganography is a technique in which a person hides data inside the pixels of an image.
 It's used to secretly transfer data.

 If the hidden content is not protected by a password, you can extract it using the `steghide` command: